10 Best Things To Do in the Gothic Quarter of Barcelona

 The city of Barcelona has grown up around this Roman temple.
 The columns have been restored to their former glory in this little courtyard.

-Few people stop back here to explore, since the Roman Temple isn’t visible from the street.
+Few people stop here to explore since the Roman Temple isn’t visible from the street.
 As a result, it’s a nice quiet spot in the dense center of Barcelona.
 It’s a city that rewards wandering & looking down random streets, and nowhere is this more true than the Temple d’August & the surrounding streets.

 Museum of the History of Barcelona